micro-manager/pycro-manager/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 <!--If you're familiar with the process of making pull requests, the most helpful type of
-bug report to create is one with a linked pull request with a new test added (which should currently fail due to the bug).
+bug report to create is one with a linked pull request with a execution_engine test added (which should currently fail due to the bug).
 More information running the testing framework can be found here:
 (https://github.com/micro-manager/pycro-manager/blob/main/Contributing.md#testing-the-code).
 If you're not familiar with this process, it is also okay to simply paste a snippet of